tanmayshankar/RCNN_MDP/README.md

 ### Can I use this code to pretend I did some research? ###
 Feel free to use my code, but please remember to cite my paper above (and this repository)!

+### I have a brilliant idea to make this even cooler! ###
+Awesome!
+Feel free to mail me at tanmay.shankar@gmail.com with your suggestions, feedback and ideas!

 ### Tell me how to run the code already! ###
 To run any of the code, clone this repository to a local directory, and make sure you have Python >= 2.7 installed.
 Follow the following instructions to run code specific to any of the given problems.

 **Value Iteration RCNN**